 Rebuilding Credit WITHOUT Credit Cards

-If you’re one of the many Americans struggling with a less than ideal credit score following the credit crunch and real estate bust, you know that rebuilding credit can be a difficult process.
+If you’re one of the many Americans struggling with a less than ideal credit score, you know that rebuilding credit can be a difficult process.
 Financial experts often recommend getting a secured credit card to rebuild.
-The trouble with that approach is that credits are usually the reason most people get in trouble in the first place.
+The trouble with that approach is that credit cards are usually the reason most people get in trouble in the first place.
 If you need to rebuild your credit, there are some alternative methods you can use that allow you to skip the credit cards altogether.

-Rebuilding your credit is about showing that you can consistently make on-time payments, so after credit cards, the next best thing is loans.
+Rebuilding your credit is about showing that you can consistently make on-time payments.
+Loans are a way you can also help rebuild credit.
 You have several different types of loans to choose from, which means you’re not tied to any specific type of loan.
-You can get a secured loan, car loan, federal student loans, or a personal loan.
+You can get a secured loan, car loan, federal student loan, or a personal loan.
 The approval process and requirements will be different for each type of loan you apply for, so check with your local bank or credit union to see which is right for you.

 Rebuilding credit doesn’t have to involve credit cards.
 It’s a matter of showing creditors that you can be responsible and make the payments you agreed to make.
 You will have to remember that rebuilding credit does take time.
 Your credit score and standing will not change overnight, so be patient and keep working toward it.
 Use as many of the alternative methods as you can, and make sure you check your credit reports often.
-You get one free credit report a year from each of the three credit bureaus.
+You get one free credit report each year from each of the three credit bureaus (Equifax, Experian, and TransUnion).
 That means you can check your report every four months, which is a good amount of time to check for errors and to see how you’re doing.